- Programs and Services

 The Métis Nation of Ontario (MNO) maintains the only recognized provincial Registry for Métis.
 The Registry was established in 1994 to identify and register Métis citizens and harvesters who are eligible rights holders in the province of Ontario.

 Métis people who are ordinarily citizens of Ontario can make an application for citizenship to the MNO.
-The applications are assessed by an independent Registrar who approves for citizenship those applicants who meet the criteria set out in the National Definition for Métis, adopted at the Métis National Council’s 18th General Assembly in 2002 and subsequently accepted by the citizens of the MNO in their 2004 Annual General Assembly.
+The applications are assessed by an independent Registrar who approves for citizenship those applicants who meet the criteria set out in the National Definition for Métis, voted on and accepted by the citizens of the MNO in their 2004 Annual General Assembly.

 To access the forms, please click on the links below.
 The forms can be completed in the following manners: